Home > Salvation

-All people are guilty of sin, and to confess this is good.
-In fact, children of God who sin are required to confess sin to be forgiven (1 John 1:9; Matt.
-6:12; etc.).
+When a person has committed sin, confessing this is good.
+In fact, children of God who sin are required to confess sin to be forgiven (1 John 1:9; Matthew 6:12).

-And people who are not children of God must recognize their guilt and repent of it (Acts 2:38; 17:30).
 But no passage teaches that confession of sins is a required step to conversion.
-More important, if people did make such a confession it would not be sufficient for them to be saved.
+And if people did make such a confession, it would not be sufficient for them to be saved.
 There is a confession that is required to be forgiven, but it is not a confession of sins.

-The same could be said for other confessions people might make regarding salvation, the church, the Bible.
-If what is said is true, it might be good to say it, but there is nothing in the gospel that requires one to say such things to become a child of God.
-And saying such things would not be sufficient to the gospel requirements of confession in order to be saved.
+The same could be said for other confessions people might make regarding salvation, the church, or the Bible.
+Nothing in the gospel requires one to confess such things to become a child of God, nor would such confessions be sufficient to meet the gospel requirements in order to be saved.

-There is something else that must be confessed so one can be saved.
+But there is something that must be confessed so one can be saved.
 What is it?

 Matthew 10:32 – Everyone who confesses Jesus before men, Jesus will confess him before the Father.
 Note that this is a confession about Jesus: It is a statement about who Jesus is.

-“King of the Jews” was an expression for the Messiah or Christ, who descended from David and would be anointed King over Israel.
+“King of the Jews” was an expression for Christ, who descended from David and would be anointed King over Israel.
 Yet Jesus clearly told Pilate He would not be an earthly king (John 18:36).
-He confessed Himself as a spiritual King - the Christ.
-[Cf. John 1:49]
+He confessed Himself to be a spiritual King: the Christ.
+(Compare John 1:49.)

 So when people today confess Christ, they must mean that He is the Christ, the anointed King or Ruler over all mankind and especially over God’s people.

-Matthew 16:16 – Peter had confessed Jesus as the Christ, the Son of the Living God.
+Matthew 16:16 – Peter confessed Jesus to be the Christ, the Son of the Living God.

 John 20:28 – Thomas confessed Him to be Lord and God.
-He was God in the flesh, the only-begotten Son having all characteristics of Deity, unique in His relation to God.
+Jesus was God in the flesh, the only-begotten Son having all characteristics of Deity, unique in His relation to God.
 (John 1:1-3,14)

 So when people confess Jesus today, they should mean that He is the Son of God, who partakes of the nature of Deity.

-John 4:42 - The Samaritans met and talked with Jesus.
-They said they believed and knew that Jesus was indeed the Christ, the Savior of the world.
+John 4:42 – After the Samaritans met Jesus, they said they believed that Jesus was indeed the Christ, the Savior of the world.

-Luke 6:46 – Why call (confess) Jesus Lord if you don’t do what He says?
-It is not enough to call Jesus Lord and not obey.
+Luke 6:46 – Why call (confess) Jesus “Lord” if you don’t do what He says?
+It does no good to call Jesus “Lord” and not obey.
 Nor is it enough to change our way of living while refusing to confess Him.
 Both are required.

 To confess Jesus as Lord is to make a pledge of allegiance to His authority.
-It is a confession of both faith and repentance - you are calling upon Jesus as your Lord – the one you must obey.
+You are calling upon Jesus as your Lord – the one you must obey.
 A person cannot make a Scriptural confession if he does not believe in Jesus or if he has not truly repented and determined to obey Jesus.

 Confession of Christ is a statement made with the mouth about Jesus.

-Since there is some variation in the confessions, we conclude there Scripture does not bind one set formula.
-Scriptural confession does not consist of repeating a word-for-word quotation.
+Since there is some variation in the way confession is worded, we conclude the Scripture does not bind one set formula of words.
+Scriptural confession does not consist of reciting a word-for-word quotation.
 It requires understanding concepts about who Jesus is and then conveying by mouth that we accept those concepts as true.

 Essentially, one confesses Jesus to be all that the Bible claims Him to be.
 He professes that He believes Jesus to be God’s Divine Son, the anointed ruler of God’s people, the Savior of the world, and the Master whom we all must obey.
 In saying this, one admits that he must live his life in total obedience to Jesus’ will.
 This is what we must understand and intend to convey to others by our confession.